 Who gets it and who is at risk?

 Anyone can suffer from halitosis and most people do at some point in their lives.
 Poor dental hygiene, smoking, and drinking alcohol or caffeine may worsen the problem.

 A few of the common signs of this problem are:

 Tiny round white globules known as tonsilloliths are also related to halitosis and sour taste.
-They are created by sulfur gases produced by bacteria located across from the tonsils in the throat area.
-The sulfur gas mixes with the mucus and thick saliva in the back of your throat and after a period of time, condense into these concentrated, odorous globs.
+They are created by sulphur gases produced by bacteria located in the throat area.
+The sulphur gas mixes with the mucus and thick saliva in the back of your throat and after a period of time, condense into these concentrated, odoriferous globs.

 Breathing into your hand to see if you may have bad breath is futile.
 One problem associated with bad breath is the inability to self-diagnose.
-A person with a normal sense of smell usually becomes desensitised to your body's own smell.
-Thus the majority of individuals with halitosis are often unaware they even have bad breath unless someone else tells them so.
+People with a normal sense of smell usually becomes desensitised to the smell of their own bodies.
+Thus, the majority of individuals with halitosis are often unaware of the problem unless someone else tells them so.